Deep Reinforcement Learning with Weighted Q-Learning: Deep Weighted Q-Learning

-Dropout~\cite{srivastava2014dropout} is regularization technique used to train large neural networks by randomly dropping units during learning.
-In recent years, dropout has been analyzed from a Bayesian perspective~\cite{kingma2015vardrop, gal2016dropout}, and interpreted as a variational approximation of a posterior distribution over the neural network parameters.
-In particular, \citet{gal2016dropout} show how a neural network trained with dropout and weight decay can bee seen as an approximation of a deep Gaussian process~\cite{damianou2013deepgauss}.
-The result is a theoretically grounded interpretation of dropout and a class of Bayesian neural networks~(BNNs) that are cheap to train and can be queried to obtain uncertainty estimates.
-In fact, a single stochastic forward pass through the BNN can be interpreted as taking a sample from the model's predictive distribution, while the predictive mean can be computed as the average of multiple samples.
-This inference technique is known as \textit{Monte Carlo}~(MC) \textit{dropout} and can be efficiently parallelized in modern GPUs.
+A natural way to extend the WQL algorithm to the DRL settings is to consider the uncertainty over the model parameters by using a Bayesian approach.
+Dropout~\cite{srivastava2014dropout} is a regularization technique used to train large neural networks by randomly dropping units during learning.
+In recent years, dropout has been analyzed from a Bayesian perspective~\cite{gal2016dropout}, and interpreted as a variational approximation of a posterior distribution over the parameters of the neural network.
+In particular, \citet{gal2016dropout} show how a neural network trained with dropout and weight decay can be seen as an approximation of a deep Gaussian process.
+A single stochastic forward pass through a neural network trained with Dropout can, in fact, be interpreted as taking a sample from the model's predictive distribution.
+This inference technique, known as \textit{Monte Carlo dropout}, can be efficiently parallelized on modern GPUs.
+This approach has found several applications in RL, e.g., as a practical approach to perform Thompson Sampling~\cite{gal2016dropout} and to estimate uncertainty in model-based RL~\cite{gal2015bayespilco}.
+Here we focus on the problem of action evaluation, and we show how to use approximate Bayesian inference to evaluate WE by introducing a novel approach to exploit uncertainty estimates in DRL.
+Our method is grounded in theory and simple to implement.

-A straightforward application of Bayesian models to RL is Thompson Sampling~(TS)~\cite{thompson1933likelihood}.
-TS is an exploration technique that aims at improving the sample complexity of RL algorithms by selecting actions according to their probability of being optimal given the current agent's beliefs.
-A practical way to use TS in Deep Reinforcement Learning is to take a single sample from a Q-network trained with dropout and select the action that corresponds to the maximum sampled action-value~\cite{gal2016dropout}.
-TS based on dropout achieves superior data efficiency compared against na\"ive exploration strategies, such as $\varepsilon$-greedy, both in sequential decision making problems~\cite{gal2016dropout, stadie2015exploration} and contextual bandits~\cite{riquelme2018deepbandits, collier2018deepcontextual}.
-Furthermore, dropout has been successfully used in model-based RL, to estimate the agent's uncertainty over the environment dynamics~\cite{gal2015bayespilco, kahn2017uncertaintyaware, malik2019calibrated}.

-Here we focus on the problem of action evaluation.
-We show how to use approximate Bayesian inference to evaluate the WE estimator by introducing a novel approach to exploit uncertainty estimates in DRL.
-Our method empirically reduces Q-Learning bias, is grounded in theory and simple to implement.